 For example, the operator A may offer the following two kinds of energy efficiency improvement services:

-- Energy efficiency improvement service A: Improving the energy efficiency by reducing UE energy consumption with maintaining the service experience (e.g. low latency, high throughput).
+- Energy efficiency improvement service A: Improving the energy efficiency by reducing UE energy consumption while maintaining the service experience (e.g. low latency, high throughput).

-- Energy efficiency improvement service B: Improving the energy efficiency by reducing UE energy consumption with essential service access, e.g. voice call only.
+- Energy efficiency improvement service B: Improving the energy efficiency by reducing UE energy consumption for essential service access, e.g. voice call only.
 The essential service list is based on the agreement between the subscriber and operator.

 Bob buys a pair of AR glasses and wants to wear it to access AR content during the trip.
 Normally, the battery of his AR glasses can last for two hours.
-Since it is not possible to find the power source during the trip for the AR glasses, he orders the Energy efficiency improvement service A for the glasses from the operator.
+Since it is not possible to find a power source during the trip for the AR glasses, he orders the energy efficiency improvement service A for the glasses from the operator.

 Bob also has a cell phone.
 Sometimes his cell phone is about to run out of battery, but he does not want to miss some important calls, or still wants to access certain applications (e.g. navigation map application).
-He prefers the network to provide essential network access for services (e.g. voice call) for his cell phone in order to improve the energy efficiency and extend the battery life.
-So he orders the Energy efficiency improvement service B with providing his preference on the essential service list for his cell phone.
+He prefers the network to provide network access for essential services (e.g. voice call) for his cell phone in order to improve the energy efficiency and extend the battery life.
+So, he orders the energy efficiency improvement service B with providing his preference on the essential service list for his cell phone.

 5.5.3 Service Flows

-When visiting the pyramids, Bob wears his AR glasses to access specific AR tour guide information.
+1. When visiting the pyramids, Bob wears his AR glasses to access specific AR tour guide information.
 Usually, the battery of his AR glasses can last for two hours.
-Considering that the tour might last for four hours, in order to save power for this AR glasses, Bob indicates to the network to apply Energy efficiency improvement service A to minimize the power consumption of the AR glasses while ensuring the specific QoS.
-Based on the indication, the network applies Energy efficiency improvement service A for Bob's AR glasses.
+Considering that the tour might last for four hours, in order to save power for this AR glasses, Bob indicates to the network to apply energy efficiency improvement service A to minimize the power consumption of the AR glasses while ensuring the specific QoS.
+Based on the indication, the network applies energy efficiency improvement service A for Bob's AR glasses.

-After the long trip, Bob needs to take the bus to go back home.
+2. After the long trip, Bob needs to take the bus to go back home.
 It takes nearly one hour.
 He finds that the battery of his cell phone is below 10% and he cannot charge his cell phone on the bus.
-So he indicates to the network to apply Energy efficiency improvement service B for his cell phone.
-Based on the indication, the network applies Energy efficiency improvement service B for Bob's cell phone.
+So he indicates to the network to apply energy efficiency improvement service B for his cell phone.
+Based on the indication, the network applies energy efficiency improvement service B for Bob's cell phone.
 The network only provides limited network access to the essential services (e.g. voice call) as predefined by Bob in order to reduce the UE energy consumption.

 5.5.4 Post-conditions

 During the visit to the pyramids, Bob is able to watch AR tour guide information with his AR glasses with good service experience.
-The AR glasses is used for four hours with good service experience due to the Energy efficiency improvement service A.
+The AR glasses is used for four hours with good service experience due to the energy efficiency improvement service A.

-During the trip back home, due to Energy efficiency improvement service B, although the battery of his cell phone is below 10%, Bob's cell phone could still access the basic services (e.g. voice call) for nearly one hour.
+During the trip back home, due to energy efficiency improvement service B, although the battery of his cell phone is below 10%, Bob's cell phone could still access the basic services (e.g. voice call) for nearly one hour.

 5.5.5 Existing features partly or fully covering the use case functionality

-The energy efficiency requirements for 5G system have been defined in clauses 6.15 and 6.15a of TS 22.261 [7.6x], including the general requirements, requirements for energy related information as a service criteria, requirements for energy states, requirements for monitoring and measurement, requirements for information exposure, requirements for network actions leveraging energy efficiency as a service criteria.
+The energy efficiency requirements for 5G system have been defined in clauses 6.15 and 6.15a of TS 22.261 [14], including the general requirements, requirements for energy related information as service criteria, requirements for energy states, requirements for monitoring and measurement, requirements for information exposure, requirements for network actions leveraging energy efficiency as service criteria.